 I make use of a 'person-centred approach' to explore the personal needs and preferences of those I support and, based on shared thinking, I ensure the use of a working model adapted to suit an individual's, family's or team's particular need/s.

-I am also an 'EAGALA Certified' therapist which means that I am trained in equine (horse) therapy.
+I have also trained as an 'EAGALA Certified' therapist which means that I trained in equine (horse) therapy.
 This is a model that can be used to support people with a range of needs and difficulties that may be harder to meet in the clinic setting.
 The EAGALA model is a solution based therapy model that makes the assumption that individuals understand their own needs and know their own solutions better than anyone else.
 The model makes use of horses to provide individuals with opportunity to project their story in an emotionally safe way (i.e. indirectly and/or through metaphor) and, by keeping a focus on the horses, supports people to begin safely exploring possible solutions and changes that they could make to help them to meet their needs.

 Health Care Professional Council